add0794/add0794.github.io/projects.md

 ### Book Library Project (Flask Web Development)

-This [project](https://github.com/add0794/flask-sqlalchemy-library) uses flask-sqlalchemy to create a library of your favorite books.
-You can easily add, edit, and delete at your convenience.
-By rating your books, you can conduct SQL queries or analyze the library with pandas and matplotlib.
-Unhappy with the library?
-Clear the table with ease.
-Want the library's data?
-Download it as a JSON file.
-Having a library has never been easier.
+This [project](https://github.com/add0794/flask-sqlalchemy-library) leverages Flask-SQLAlchemy with SQLite to help you manage a personalized library of your favorite books.
+Rate your books from 1 to 10 and effortlessly add, edit, or delete entries.
+Use Pandas to perform SQL queries and generate tables tailored to your inputs.
+Ready for a reset?
+Clear the library in one simple step.
+Need a backup?
+Export your collection as a JSON file.
+Managing your book collection has never been more intuitive.

 ---